leroythelegend/rough_idea_project_cars_csharp/README.md

 ## Getting Started

-Just take a look at Program.cs it has where I'm upto.
+Just take a look at src/pcars/Program.cs it has where I'm upto.